-I’m excited to share my ‘top 10 newborn essentials’ list with you.
-I found real mommy recommendations like these to be very helpful when I was planning for Baby E’s arrival, so I wanted to share my experience.
-For the first few months of Baby E’s life, we found these 10 items to be most helpful:
+Today I am sharing my ‘top 10 newborn essentials’ list with you.
+I found real mommy recommendations like these to be very helpful when I was planning for Baby E’s arrival.
+For the first few months of Baby E’s life, we found these top 10 newborn essentials to be must-have’s:

 - Carter’s Sleeper Gowns: These nightgowns are great!
 Once Baby E started sleeping for longer stretches at night we started dressing her in these for bedtime.
 They made middle of the night diaper changes super quick which is very important at 3 am.

-- Diaper Dekor Plus Diaper Disposal System: We originally purchased The First Years Clean Air Odor Free Diaper Disposal System (with a name like that who wouldn’t??) and were very disappointed.
-So we finally found the Diaper Dekor and love it.
+- Diaper Dekor Plus Diaper Disposal System: We purchased The First Years Clean Air Odor Free Diaper Disposal System (with a name like that who wouldn’t??) and were very disappointed.
+Then we found the Diaper Dekor and have loved it.
 It is easy to operate with one hand (or foot!) and does a good job keeping smells at bay.
 It is also very easy to change the bags.